antimeme/ripple/README.md

 ### Build

+Before attempting to build be sure to install dependencies.
+Ripple attempts to be robust in the face of missing dependencies, which means it should be possible to build any outputs for which all dependencies are present.
+It's usually safe to leave out anything not desired.
+This is an attempt to capture everything:

+  - Autotools: libtool autoconf automake make
+  - C Development: gcc gdb valgrind
+    + SDL: libsdl2{,-gfx,-ttf,-image}-dev
+  - Python Development: python2 (code needs updating)
+  - Java Development: default-jdk
+    + Servlets: gradle jetty9 tomcat10
+  - JavaScript Development: nodejs npm emscripten
+  - Rust Development: rustc cargo

 If you've checked ripple out of a source repository (such as git) execute `./bootstrap` to begin the build process.
 If you've downloaded this package as a tar file run `./configure` instead.